 The grant date for the 50% of the STIP award payable in restricted shares is the date on which the Compensation Committee approves the STIP awards.
 We recognize compensation expense on this 50% when the grant date occurs at the end of the one-year period through the three-year vesting period.

-Short-term incentive plans for other officers and non-officers are payable 100% in cash.
+Bonuses payable under the short-term incentive plans for non-executive officers and non-officers are payable 100% in cash.

 Long-Term Incentive Plan ("LTIP")